 SAVE AND SAVE SOME MORE!

 The only way to reach financial independence is if you save and learn to live within your means.
-Keep some of your savings in a high interest savings account online.
-You can open a Capital One 360 Savings account today.
-Fee-free, no minimums.
 National average money market accounts are yielding a pitiful 0.1%.
 In fact, I keep about 90% of my saving in online CDs and savings accounts to prevent me from having the temptation to spend.
 Depositing and withdrawing money is easy, and the interest rate is obviously way higher than a bricks and mortar money market account.
 The other great reason to keep money in an online savings account is to protect yourself from your temptation to spend.

 For the money you are comfortable risking, actively invest the rest of your after-tax savings in real estate, the stock market, structured notes, P2P lending, and basically anything else that matches your risk tolerance.
 The point is to gradually expand your savings into investments where you feel most comfortable.
 Many people, including myself, love real estate because we can see what we are buying.